Quantum Wiki

 Quantum Computing

 An innovative computing approach that uses qubits instead of traditional bits.
-These are based on the principles of quantum mechanics and allow complex calculations to be performed much faster than conventional computers.
-Quantum computers use effects such as superposition and entanglement to solve tasks that often take exponentially longer for classical systems.
+These are based on the principles of quantum mechanics and enable more efficient performance of complex calculations for certain tasks than conventional computers.
+Quantum computers use effects such as superposition and entanglement to solve tasks that can be extremely hard for classical systems.

 Quantum Communication